October 2025

 Water Allocation in Alberta

 Water allocations are the maximum nonsaline water volumes a licence holder may divert under an active Water Act licence.
 Allocations include water volumes from term and temporary diversion licences.
-What the allocations are used for depends on the type of development in that geographic area.
-For example, agricultural operations occur mainly in southern and central Alberta, and oil sands development mainly in the northeast.
-Enhanced oil recovery is active across much of Alberta.
+In Alberta, water licences are issued for many types of water use, including agricultural, domestic, commercial, and industrial, which includes the energy sector.
+Generally, the AER administers the Water Act for the energy industry, while all other uses in Alberta are administered by Alberta Environment and Protected Areas (AEPA).
+The use of the allocation depends on the type of development in a geographic area.
+For example, agricultural water use is mainly in southern and central Alberta, while water for oil sands development is mainly in the northeast.

-When energy companies apply to use nonsaline water for a term licence, they must state the maximum volume of water needed annually to sustain their project throughout its life cycle.
-Companies determine the maximum annual volume based on the year with the highest water demand during the project’s life cycle, including a contingency buffer.
+When energy companies apply to use nonsaline water through a term licence, they must state the maximum annual volume of water needed to sustain their project throughout its life cycle.
+Companies determine the maximum annual volume required based on the year with the highest water demand during the project’s life cycle, including a contingency buffer.
 Consequently, the actual water use will be less than the allocated maximum annual volume during years of low water demand.

-Of the total amount of nonsaline water available, about 7% (9.6 billion m3) was allocated for use in 2023 (see the following figure).
-Of all nonsaline water licensed in 2023, about 13% (1.22 billion m3) was allocated to develop energy resources.
-The remainder of the allocated water was to other users in the province, such as agriculture, forestry, and municipalities.
+Of the total amount of nonsaline water available, almost 7% (9.49 billion m3) was allocated for use in 2024 (see the following figure).
+Of all nonsaline water allocated in 2024, about 12% (1.11 billion m3) was allocated to develop energy resources.
+The remaining 88% of the allocated water in the province was for other uses, such as agriculture, forestry, and municipal.

 Surface Water Availability and Allocations

 Surface water allocations represent the maximum volume of surface water licensed for diversion from surface runoff, rivers, lakes, and wetlands.
-These allocations are compared with availability as either the proportion of local or cumulative surface water allocated to local or cumulative surface water availability.
-Comparing surface water allocation with availability helps identify potential water-short (constrained) areas.
+Comparing surface water allocation to availability helps identify potential water-short (constrained) areas.
+Allocations are compared with availability for local or cumulative watershed volumes.

 Groundwater Availability and Allocations

 Groundwater allocations represent the maximum volume of groundwater licensed for diversion.
-Groundwater allocations are split into two groups because availability is only determined for the shallow part of the groundwater system.
+Groundwater allocations are split into two groups; shallow and deep.
+Availability is only determined for the shallow part of the groundwater system.

 - The first group is allocations from water wells in sediments above bedrock and wells in the bedrock within 150 m of the ground surface (shallow groundwater).
 These allocations are compared with availability.